"This Post contains affiliate links; this means we earn commissions if you shop through the links on this page"

 But as of recent, Bing has followed in that direction too.
 This mean your pages should provide all the necessary answer to the subject you’re talking about.
 Otherwise, lower CTR and bounce rate may in the very nearest feature affect your ranking signal.

-When a user clicks through to your web page from SERP and immediately hit back button on her browser to click on another link on the search result page, this type of activities send a very ranking signal to search engines whether your information did meet her needs or not.
+When a user clicks through to your web page from SERP and immediately hit the back button on her browser to click on another link from the search listings.
+This type of activities sends a negative SEO signal to search engines that your information does not meet the user expectations.

 4. Marry Content Creativity with Best SEO Techniques.

 When Google Panda rolled out in February of 2011, its primary targets were low-quality content sites that offer no meaningful benefits or value to users.

 Google clearly crackdown on tiny low content blogs and gave higher priority to sites that produce high in-depth useful content to its users.
 But this action in itself pushes many content marketers to ignore the technical side of content optimizing to give it the exposure it deserves in search engines.

 Great SEO Technique and quality content most work together to give maximum result and exposure the content deserve.
 Working white hat SEO techniques are as good as the value you’re providing your blog readers.

-Write for human, but never ever ignore the technical side of creative content that provides the important elements useful content needs to reach wider and targeted customers.
+Write for human, but never ever ignore the technical side of creative content.
+This will provide the important SEO elements needs to reach wider and targeted customers.

 5. Target Users at Different Stages.